Human Intellect vs. Instincts/Emotions

 To understand yourself, others, our existence in the Universe, and current political and social affairs in any society on this planet, it is extremely important to understand human nature, instincts, and behaviors.
 Such understanding is a key to improving our situations individually, in our society, and for improvement of life on Earth, in practical and workable ways.

-Our evolutionary roots have bred into us selfishness and tribalism in competing to improve the gene pool.
+Our evolutionary roots have bred into us selfishness and tribalism.
 Thus, we have tricky business, nationalism, and wars.

 In geologic time, our current species has suddenly changed from small tribes of hunter-gatherer cultures with primitive tools, to large agricultural communities, then kingdoms, then empires, then technology driven societies, and now an interconnected world community whose members are increasingly urban.
 We have developed laws and rules for societies, in geographically segmented (national) ways, as well as international laws, but enforcement is quite often infeasible in the big bad world.
 There is overwhelmingly too much evil, corruption, power by the greedy, money politics, and simple selfish carelessness.

-Even though it is the 21st Century and internet has driven peace and economic interdependency, there are still national government regimes suppressing free communications and promoting military power, with locks on power, whereby there's not even free dialogue for much of a checks and balances system.
-However, even Hitler was elected democratically, and free speech does not necessarily mean reason will prevail over instinctual behaviors, which should be quite obvious to any observer in the modern world, though of course the world is far better with free speech.
+Even though it is the 21st Century and internet has driven peace and economic interdependency, there are still national government regimes suppressing free communications, brainwashing their peoples into beliefs of false perceptions of the outside world, and promoting military power, with locks on power, whereby there's not even free dialogue for much of a checks and balances system.
+Even Hitler was elected democratically, and free speech does not necessarily mean reason will prevail over instinctual behaviors, which should be quite obvious to any observer in the modern world.
+The world is far better with free speech, but even some countries with free speech degenerate into offensive politics with irrational ideologies.

 Corporations acting out of self-interest and the drive for new breakthrough technologies to create major profits also pursue the development of synthetic biology in ways which are dangerous to our species.
 "Money politics" as regards weak regulations, legal loopholes, "corruption", and lack of real ability to detect and enforce laws, give wealthy and powerful interests a lot of free reign.